sourabh864u/orbit/README.md

 Create a git bundle: `git bundle create your-name.bundle --all`

-Email the bundle file to xzeng@qti.qualcomm.com
+Email the bundle file to the person who contacted you

 Evaluations
 ---